EpicGamesExt/BlenderTools/docs/send2ue/customize/extensions.md

 :::

 ### Test
-Now when we use Send to Unreal to with the default cube, we can see the `file_path` and `asset_name` printing in the console and that the cube got sent to the `/Game/example_extension/test/` folder in the unreal project.
+Now when we use Send to Unreal to with the default cube, we can see the `asset_data` dictionary printing in the console and that the cube got sent to the `/Game/example_extension/test/` folder in the unreal project.

 ![3](./images/extensions/3.png)